anvilsecure/aws-sigv4/README.md

 to the credentials file, awsig will also check if the profile exists in the config file and it will pull in parameters from there.

-At a minimum, a profile should contain a name, keyId, and secretKey.
-Outgoing requests will be signed with the profile associated with the keyId in the original request.
-If the keyId is not recognized, the message will be sent unmodifed.
-Alternatively, a "Default Profile" can be set which will be used to sign all outgoing requests regardless of the original keyId.
+At a minimum, a profile should contain a name, a keyId, and at least 1 authentication method.
+Outgoing requests will be signed with the profile whose keyId matches the accessKeyId in the original request.
+If the accessKeyId is not recognized, the message will be sent unmodified.
+Alternatively, a "Default Profile" can be set which will be used to sign all outgoing requests regardless of the original accessKeyId.
+The plugin will also look for the "X-BurpAwsig-Profile" HTTP header for a profile name to use, with highest priority.

 Region and service should almost always be left blank.
 This will ensure the region and service in the original request are used which is desired in most cases.
 If your credential